'The Personification Of Human Decency': Nina Totenberg Remembers Cokie Roberts

 Our last time like that.

 To know Cokie was to see the personification of human decency.
 There is a reason she was asked to speak at so many funerals.
 People felt such a deep connection to her because she touched their lives.
 Casual friends would find Cokie visiting them in the hospital.
-People in terrible financial straights would find her bailing them out, hiring them for work that perhaps she did not need, but work that left them with their dignity.
+People in terrible financial straits would find her bailing them out, hiring them for work that perhaps she did not need, but work that left them with their dignity.

 "We had the right to vote as American citizens.
 We didn't have to be granted it by some bunch of guys" — Cokie Roberts speaking on @MorningEdition this year about women's suffrage.— NPR (@NPR) September 17, 2019